-A member of staff will meet student arriving at Brisbane Airport and transfer you to your pre-arranged accommodation if you have requested for airport pickup service at the time of admission.
-We can also assist you with your immediate basic needs such as changing money, buying food and any other items, and longer-term requirements such as opening a bank account, city familiarisation and information on the local transport system.
+A staff member will meet the student arriving at Sydney or Brisbane Airport and transfer you to your pre-arranged accommodation if you have requested airport pickup service at the time of admission.
+We can also assist you with your immediate basic needs, such as changing money, buying food and any other items, and longer-term requirements, such as opening a bank account, city familiarisation and information on the local transport system.